snowdj/bradonomics.github.io/_posts/2013-07-06-so-good-they-cant-ignore-you-book-review.md

 Really?

 Later in the book Cal will introduce two other factors, control and mission, that are needed to develop passion for your work.
 Out of these five traits: autonomy, competence, relatedness, control and mission, how many are needed to feel "intrinsically motivated" about your work?
 Administrative assistants can't achieve much autonomy, they're assistants and are therefore working on their boss's projects and not their own.
 Since the workers surveyed worked at colleges they have to be at the school from 9-to-5 so they have little control.
 And I find it hard to believe that administrative assistants feel much of a mission.
 So what's left?
-People often answer survey's the way they wish things were and not the way things actually are.
+People often answer surveys the way they wish things were and not the way things actually are.
 The assistants who claimed this was a calling had spent many years in the position and who wants to admit that they've spent all that time bored at a job that's not very fulfilling?
 It sure seems like a sunk cost bias to me.

 ### Passion Is Dangerous